UPSC Chemistry Syllabus 2021 for IAS Mains (Paper 1 & 2)

 (iii) Electronic—Singlet and triplet states.
 Conjugated double bonds and conjugated carbonyls Woodward-Fieser rules; Charge transfer spectra.

 (iv) Nuclear Magnetic Resonance (1HNMR): Basic principle; coupling constants and chemical shift and spin-spin interaction.

-(v) Mass Spectrometry:— McLafferty rearrangement, Parent peak, metastable peak, base peak.
+(v) Mass Spectrometry:— McLafferty rearrangement, metastable peak, Parent peak, base peak.

-UPSC CSE Chemistry requires high-level preparation strategy and candidates must start the preparations early.
+UPSC CSE Chemistry requires a high-level preparation level and the difficulty level is of graduation level, hence candidates must start the preparations early.

-Solve previous year questions papers for better preparations.
+Solve previous year questions papers of Chemistry mains exam to know about the type of questions that are asked in the exam.
 Also, look for UPSC IAS question papers for Chemistry and solve mocks.

-It is better to do the UPSC IAS exam analysis, to know about the question trends, difficulty level of the exam and also to work on your weaker subjects.
+Do previous year UPSC IAS exam analysis, to know about difficulty level of the exam, question trends and also to work on your weaker subjects.

-In the following table, we have shared a list of some of the best books for UPSC IAS preparation.
-Candidates are advised to take reference of the same.
+From the following table, check the list of best books for UPSC IAS preparation.

 Best books for Chemistry